jnozzi/cocoadev.com/markdown/DeallocNotGettingCalled.md

 Even if dealloc were called when the application terminated normally, it still won't catch crashes.
 So you would still leak in that case.
 Better to clean up properly.

 The standard technique is to simply have a -close call that you invoke manually.
-If this disturbs you too much, have your objects listen for General/NSApplicationWillTerminate notifications.
+If this disturbs you too much, have your objects listen for NSApplicationWillTerminate notifications.

 Cocoa clearly doesn't conform to your expectations.
 Your problem is in insisting that this is an obvious bug.
 Yet the fact that we're arguing about it means that it's not so obvious.
-You should consider the possibility that there is more than one correct way to do things. -- General/MikeAsh
+You should consider the possibility that there is more than one correct way to do things. -- MikeAsh

 ----

 This is a non-issue.
 It's a quit-time optimization that the frameworks don't call dealloc on their objects.
 The OS will free the memory your app is using when it tears down your process, much faster than it could by walking the object trees and call dealloc. dealloc is ONLY used for freeing memory - not for releasing devices, locks or closing files etc. It is just the same in C++ frameworks - you should never do "real work" inside a destructor.

 ----
 Actually, this is fairly common practice in C++.
 It's called RAII, or Resource Acquisition Is Initialization.
 It's generally done using stack objects since those always have very clearly defined lifetimes.
 The advantage is that the resource always gets freed even if an exception is thrown through the code or you call return in the middle of the block.
 (Of course it's not freed if somebody calls     exit() in the middle.
-However, without stack objects, RAII becomes much less useful. -- General/MikeAsh
+However, without stack objects, RAII becomes much less useful. -- MikeAsh
 ----

 Finally: Why do you need dealloc called for your objects when your app is quiting?